+\begin{remark} The above theorem gives a partial converse to the main theorem of \cite{GK17}.
+Indeed, there the authors give an upper bound on the powers of primes dividing $[L:K]$ in terms of $g$, and show it is the best possible by exhibiting families of abelian varieties which achieve this bound. \end{remark}

 We shall use the following corollary in our proof of Theorem \ref{deg 5 thm}.
-We note that it may be deduced from results of \cite{FKRS12} (see also \cite[Definition 2.7]{Lom} for a summary), since they show the minimal field $L/K$ over which all endomorphisms of an abelian surface are defined is an extension of $K$ with degree dividing 48.
-Likewise, another proof of this fact was given in \cite{GK17}.
-But for the convenience of the reader we provide a direct proof using Proposition \ref{deg_min_fiel_def_divisible_by_large_prime}.
+We note that it may be deduced from results of \cite{FKRS12} (see also \cite[Definition 2.7]{Lom} for a summary), since they show the endomorphism field of an abelian surface is an extension of the ground field with degree dividing 48.
+Likewise, another proof of this fact is given in \cite{GK17}.
+But for the convenience of the reader we provide a direct proof using Theorem \ref{deg_min_fiel_def_divisible_by_large_prime}.

 \begin{corollary} Suppose $g=2$, then $5$ does not divide $[L:K]$. \end{corollary}